mcincura/mcincura/README.md

 # 💫 About Me:
-If I am not working on websites for clients I am making projects for fun (check my public repositories).
+If I am not working on websites for clients I am making projects for fun.

 ## 🌐 Socials: